phaesoo/hwahae-backend/README.md

 # hwahae-backend

-'hwahae-backend' is not an official project of HwaHae(Birdview Inc.) but a toy project for server programmer skill test.
+This is a project for a server programmer skill test.

 ## Documentation